 IdenTrust has a process in place to minimize the likelihood of any component being tampered with.
 Vendors selected are chosen based on their reputation in the market, ability to deliver quality product, and likelihood of remaining viable companies in the future.
 Controls ensure that management is involved in the vendor selection and purchase decision process.
 External purchasing paperwork will only generically identify the purpose for which the component will be used.
 CA, CSA, RA and LRA hardware and software PKI components are shipped directly to a trusted employee using shipping providers that have shipment tracking mechanisms allowing continuous tracking.
 Tracking information is provided to IdenTrust directly by the equipment vendor.
 Cryptomodules are received in tamper-evident containers.
-Cryptomodule's shipment specific information (e.g., Serial Number) is requested by IdenTrust in order to confirm the content when it is received.
-Other major PKI components (i.e., servers) are shipped under standard conditions.
+Cryptomodule's shipment specific information (e.g., Serial Number) is requested by IdenTrust in order to confirm the conditions.
 At reception, a chain of custody is maintained from that point forward and information provided by the vendor during the purchase order process is used to confirm the correct equipment has been received.